nemo-omen/jeffcaldwell.is-astro/src/content/blog/that-didnt-take-long.md

 It means I should listen.

-It happened to be spring break and, for once, I took a week off of work at the same time.
-I wanted to give [Astro 2.0](https://astro.build/blog/astro-2/) a shot, so I started working on a new landing page.
+It happened to be spring break and, for once, I took a week off of work at the same time school was out.
+I wanted to give
+[Astro 2.0](https://astro.build/blog/astro-2/) a shot, so I started working on a new landing page.
 Before long I was deep into rewriting the whole site and here we are.

 Rebuilding everything was, more or less, very straightforward.
 Astro's contributors should definitely be congratulated on the phenomenal job they've done in making a tool that's so intuitive and comprehensive.
 I'm not going to make any comparisons to Svelte/SvelteKit other than the documentation.
-The [Astro docs](https://docs.astro.build) are second-to-none while I've always felt that the Svelte docs are a little lacking.
+The [Astro docs](https://docs.astro.build) are second-to-none, while I've always felt that the Svelte docs are a little lacking.

 There's still more to do.
 I need to work out [Open Graph](https://ogp.me/) image generation and I'd like to start taking part in the